eclecticexistential/USPopulationNoJobAvailable/README.md

 ##### I purposed this ^ question for my Python Data Visualization project.
 ## What the data revealed is worth sharing.

-According to the Bureau Labor of Statistics and Job Opening and Labor Turnover in2016, of the 7,729,000 unemployed, 2,176,500[^1] **do not** have an open position available to them.
+According to the Bureau Labor of Statistics and Job Opening and Labor Turnover in2016, of the 7,729,000 unemployed, 2,176,500<sup id="a1">[1](#f1)</sup> **do not** have an open position available to them.
 This 2016 estimate is less than the 2015 estimate of 2,981,834 people without a job available to them.

-BLS stats[^2] only provide an age restriction of 16 and older.
+BLS stats<sup id="a2">[2](#f2)</sup> only provide an age restriction of 16 and older.
 To identify the possible retirement age restriction, the Census population by age and state was analyzed.

-Removing the BLS Employed and Institutionalized[^3] population from the Census estimates revealed a much larger portion of the population without a job available to them.
+Removing the BLS Employed and Institutionalized<sup id="a3">[3](#f3)</sup> population from the Census estimates revealed a much larger portion of the population without a job available to them.
 According to Census, BLS, and JOLTS data, 27,638,691 people **did not** have an open position available to them  in 2016.

 Jupyter notebook pages reveal a regional breakdown of the BLS and Census stats on a map for both years.